request: sending or receiving a love letter

 She spends the night on the floor.
-Her mother had found her lying across the rug by the dish washer.
-"I was so worried about you, Lilian," the aging woman whispered into her confetti-blue hair.
-"You didn't answer my calls, and, and."
+Her mother finds her lying across the rug by the dish washer.
+"I was so worried about you, Lilian," the aging woman whispers into her confetti-blue hair.
+"You didn't answer my calls, and, and..."

-Lilian had shown her the letter, and her mother's face had grown a pale complexion.
+Lilian shows her the letter, and her mother's face is a pale complexion.
 "Do you think—"

 Lilian sits in her bedroom now.
 Her mother is fixing tea in the kitchen.
 She can hear the shifting of pots and pans down the hall, even with the door closed.
 The white walls are thin.
 Her hair is, too.
 Her nimble fingers run through the freshly dyed roots.
-They start to shake at an alarming rate.
+Her hands start to shake at an alarming rate.
 Her eyes flick toward the window.
 The curtains are lightly waving at her.
-She wants to jokingly wave back, but a black shadow flies past the window; she squeals and jumps out of the bedroom, calling for her mother.
+She wants to jokingly wave back, but a black shadow flies past the window.
+She squeals and jumps out of the bedroom, calling for her mother.

 She drops the tea cup and saucer onto the floor as she rushes over to her daughter.
 "Lilian, what's wrong?
 Lili, dear, talk to me."